UMAprotocol/docs/docs/getting-started/how-uma-works.md

 After the expiration timestamp for the synthetic tokens, anyone may settle the contract.
 This calls on the UMA [DVM](synthetic-tokens/glossary.md#dvm) to return the value of the token’s price identifier at the expiration timestamp.

-After this value is returned to the contract and the contract is settled, any token holder can redeem the tokens against the contract.
-Redemption of the tokens returns the token holder collateral equal to the [price identifier](synthetic-tokens/glossary.md#price-identifier) value returned by the UMA DVM.
+After this value is returned to the contract and the contract is settled, any tokenholder can redeem the tokens against the contract.
+Redemption of the tokens returns the tokenholder collateral equal to the [price identifier](synthetic-tokens/glossary.md#price-identifier) value returned by the UMA DVM.

 ![](/docs/synthetic-tokens/st_expiration.png)